-Your years of training and apprenticeship have made you an expert when it comes to plumbing systems and pipe fixtures.
-You have worked hard to build your business, grow your clientele base, and spend a considerable amount of time traveling to different job sites to provide a service that only a select few can.
+Your years of training and apprenticeship have made you an expert in plumbing systems and pipe fixtures.
+You have worked hard to build your business, grow your clientele base, and spend considerable time travelling to different job sites to provide a service that only a select few can.

 It makes sense that you may be looking to hire a bookkeeper to assist you with your day-to-day finances.
-Managing your business, along with your books, can be time-consuming and can take your focus away from more important aspects of your operation.
+Managing your business and books can be time-consuming and take your focus away from core important aspects of your business.
+Growing your business or furthering your skill set should never be crowded out by administrative tasks.

 When looking to hire a bookkeeper, there are a few key points that you should keep in mind.